 in the service config under Auxiliary parameters, and the issue appears fixed!

 Further testing will be needed, but this discovery is making me kinda excited!

-#24 Updated by Mike L almost 5 years ago
+#24 Updated by Mike L over 5 years ago

 - File smbd.core.7z added